 Deciding to sue your employer is never easy, but it is sometimes necessary.
-If you’ve experienced harassment, discrimination, wrongful termination or a workplace injury, sometimes your only recourse is legal action.
+If you’ve experienced harassment, discrimination, wrongful termination or a workplace injury, your only recourse may be legal action or suing your employer.

 But filing a lawsuit against your employer can be complicated.
 Before you begin filing anything, consider the commitment and expectations that come with suing someone.